miguelsndc/vault/Zettelkasten/Space and Time Efficiency.md

 **Amortized efficiency**

 Amortized complexity doesn't apply to a single run of an algorithm but rather to a sequence of operations performed on the same data structure.
-It turns out that in some situations
+It turns out that in some situations the total time for an entire sequence of $n$ such operations is always smaller then a worst-case single operation multiplyed by $n$, thus we can "amortize" the high cost of a worst-case occurrence over the entire sequence